Prasanna1112/KMeans-Clustering-for-Image-Segmentation/README.md

 # Brief:

 This code takes in an image, reshapes it, uses KMeans clustering to cluster the datepoints for segmentation, and then reshapes back to an output image.
-Make sure to have the inout image in the same folder as the code.
+Make sure to have the input image in the same folder as the code.

 # Usage: